a16z/helios/README.md

 `--rpc-port` or `-p` sets the port that the local RPC should run on.
 The default value is `8545`.

 `--rpc-bind-ip` or `-b` sets the ip that binds to the JSON-RPC server.
-Be default, Helios will use `127.0.0.1`.
+By default, Helios will use `127.0.0.1`.
 Use `0.0.0.0` to allow remote access.

 `--data-dir` or `-d` sets the directory that Helios should use to store cached weak subjectivity checkpoints in.
 Each network only stores the latest checkpoint, which is just 32 bytes.